 Here’s the actual example from the final regulations:

 L is a well-known chef and the sole owner of multiple restaurants each of which is owned in a disregarded entity.
 Due to L’s skill and reputation as a chef, L receives an endorsement fee of $500,000 for the use of L’s name on a line of cooking utensils and cookware.
 L is in the trade or business of being a chef and owning restaurants and such trade or business is not an SSTB.
 However, L is also in the trade or business of receiving endorsement income.
 L’s trade or business consisting of the receipt of the endorsement fee for L’s skill and/or reputation is an SSTB within the meaning of section 199A(d)(2) or paragraphs (b)(1)(xiii) and (b)(2)(xiv) of this section.

 Note: The acronym SSTB stands for “specified service trade or business.”

 You see the difference the Treasury makes here.
 A famous celebrity chef can use his personal brand and culinary skills to fill his restaurants with hungry customers.
 And that restaurant business gets the Section 199A deduction.

 But if she or he earns income from endorsements, appearances, brand licenses, well, that trade or business gets disqualified.

 And just because we’re already on the subject, let me point out one final thing.

 Because the tax attorneys at the Treasury are actually really smart, they closed the obvious loophole.
 A celebrity can’t contribute their personal brand to a partnership that sells some product or service and escape disqualification.

 Here’s the example from the regulations:

 This makes a lot of sense if you think about.
-If you’re a celebrity and you really start a business (yes, a business that benefits from your personal brand), that’s okay.
+If you’re a celebrity and you start a business that benefits from your personal brand, that’s okay.
 But if your only contribution is your personal brand, you don’t get to use the Section 199A deduction.